nguilford/node-project/node-template-files/rest-api/README.md

 $ npm start
 ```

-Transpile all es6 code to plain javascript and then starts a local instance of the server listening at `localhost:8080`.
+Transpiles all es6 code to plain javascript and then starts a local instance of the server listening at `localhost:8080`.

 ## To Test: